gureckis/slidev-theme-neversink/docs/components/box.md

 The `Box` component is used to just draw a rectangle.
 It has the following props:

 - `shape` (optional) the shape of the box.
 There are four values connected with a kebob style notation.
 The first element is the shape which can be `s` (square), `r` (rounded) or `f` (full) which is practically a circle.
 The second element is the border type which can be `s` (solid), `d` (dashed) or `o` (dotted).
 The third element is the border radius in pixels.
-The fourth element is the opacity of the fill (0 = transparent, 100=opaque).
-  For example, the default is 's-s-2-0' which is a rounded rectangle with a 2px border and transparent fill.
+The fourth element is the opacity of the fill (0 = opaque, 100=transparent).
+For example, the default is 's-s-2-100' which is a square rectangle with a 2px solid border and transparent fill.
 A few examples appear below.
 - `size` (optional) the size of the square.
 The default is '150px'.
 - `color` (optional) the color of the shape.
 It uses the color schemes in the theme.
 The default is 'white' (which means a black border and white fill).
 - `custom` (optional) any custom classes you want to add to the box.
 The default is none.
+For example, opacity only applies to the fill not the border but you can change that using `custom` classes.

 ```md
 <Box v-drag />